Coordinator: Kathy Walsh, C-TAGME

 Trauma As a Level I Trauma Center, regional tertiary referral center and community hospital, Akron General Medical Center offers residents the opportunity to work with patients from the entire spectrum of musculoskeletal diseases and trauma.
 Residents will participate in all aspects of patient care, under faculty supervision at different levels of responsibility.

 Akron Children's Hospital Another benefit of residency at Akron General Medical Center is the relationship we've fostered with Akron Children's Hospital - providing an excellent experience for residents interested in pediatric orthopaedics.
 This hospital is located within walking distance from Akron General Medical Center.
 The residents do not have to leave the area to do their peds ortho rotations.

-Fracture Conference This conference is held every Wednesday morning after Basic Science conference.
+Fracture Conference This conference is held every Wednesday morning.
 Residents discuss cases that presented to the Emergency Department the previous week.

-Basic Science Clinical and basic science faculty present a weekly basic science conference as part of a two-year curriculum.
+Basic Science Clinical and basic science faculty present a monthly basic science conference as part of a two-year curriculum.

 Orthopaedic Journal Club Residents, attending physicians, our senior research scientist all participate in a monthly Journal Club.
 The group reviews current and classic articles usually from the JBJS emphasizing scientific design, analysis methods and results.

 Research is an important aspect of orthopaedic training.
 All residents are required to complete, present at at national meetings and submit an abstract for publication while in the program.
 Time, funding, space and faculty support is provided.
 The department has a Senior Research Scientist to enhance the department's efforts in biomechanical research.
 Research projects are presented at the Annual Akron Combined Orthopaedic Surgery Research Day and AGMC's Scientific Session.
 Presentations at other local, regional and national meetings are fully supported.